Malamaal Weekly

-Malamaal Weekly is a 2006 Indian Hindi-language comedy film written and directed by Priyadarshan and starring Paresh Rawal, Om Puri, Riteish Deshmukh, Rajpal Yadav and Asrani.
+Malamaal Weekly is a 2006 Indian Hindi-language comedy film written and directed by Priyadarshan starring Paresh Rawal, Om Puri, Riteish Deshmukh, Arbaaz Khan, Rajpal Yadav and Asrani.
 The film received mixed reviews from critics, but was successful at the box office, grossing ₹42.7 crore against a budget of ₹7 crore.
 Based on Waking Ned (1998), the film was remade in Telugu in the same year as Bhagyalakshmi Bumper Draw (2006), in Kannada as Dakota Picture (2012) and in Malayalam by same director as Aamayum Muyalum (2014).

 Plot

 The film takes place in the impoverished village of Laholi, where, following droughts, most of the villagers' possessions are mortgaged to the local Thakurani Karamkali.
 One of the few entertainments the villagers can afford is the lottery, Malaamal Weekly (malamal is Hindi for 'rich').

 Lilaram is the only educated man in the village.
 He has the job of intermediary between the lottery organization and the village, for which he receives a commission whenever a villager wins; thus, he has a relatively good but volatile income.
 One day he reads the winning lottery numbers and realizes that one of the tickets has won the top prize of one crore (10 million Indian currency or about $160,000, a relative fortune in rural India).
 He devises a plan to obtain the winning ticket and present it to the commission as his own.
 He hosts a dinner (mortgaging his wife's beloved pet goat Gattu, who is like a child to her, to the Thakurani to pay for it) and invites all the villagers who play the lottery, but the man he is looking for does not turn up.
 By elimination, he deduces that the winner is Anthony, the town drunk, and reasons that he didn't turn up because he knew that he had won the top prize.
 Hoping to at least extract his commission, he goes to Anthony's house and finds him dead, the winning ticket clutched in his hand and a happy expression on his face.

 Lilaram attempts to pry the ticket from Anthony's fingers but is thwarted by Anthony's body in rigor mortis.
 Lilaram eventually succeeds in freeing it with a knife; at this point Ballu, the local dairy farmer, enters the house and discovers him standing over Anthony's corpse with what appears to be the murder weapon in his hand.
 Lilaram tells Ballu the truth and convinces him to remain silent in exchange for sharing the lottery winnings between them.
 Soon they are encountered by Ballu's unfortunate assistant, Kanhaiya, who has had a hard time following Ballu's orders.
 He has emotional involvement with Ballu's daughter, Sukhmani.
 On Ballu's promise that if he also joins them, he would marry Sukhmani to him, he agrees to join the two of them.